Geological Sciences Major, B.A.–Earth Science Concentration

 Undergraduate Research

 The department encourages qualified undergraduate students to conduct independent research on an interesting geologic topic under the direction of a geological sciences faculty member.
-This research can be conducted as a one- to four-credit hour project (GEOL 395) or in conjunction with the geology honors program.
+This research can be conducted as a one- to four-credit hour project (EMES 395) or in conjunction with the geology honors program.

 Department of Earth, Marine, and Environmental Sciences